FuelLabs/fuels-ts/apps/docs/src/guide/scripts/deploying-scripts.md

 This will perform the following actions:

 1. Compile the script using your `forc` version
-1. Deploy the built script binary to the chain as a blob
+1. Deploy the build script binary to the chain as a blob
 1. Generate a script that loads the blob that can be used to execute the script
 1. Generate types for both the script and the loader that you can use in your application